 Understand how potential property damage from wildfires is determined.

-A property’s vulnerability refers to the amount of structural damage to a home in the event of a wildfire and considers the most significant characteristics related to a building surviving a wildfire.
+A property’s vulnerability refers to the amount of structural damage to a home in the event of a wildfire and considers the most significant characteristic related to a building surviving a wildfire.
 These estimates are based on a property’s probability of burning, the height of flames, and exposure to embers.

 What building characteristics are included?